notJust-dev/notjustdev/content/posts/2022-04-11-how-to-publish-expo-react-native-app-to-google-play-store/index.md

 ### Ads

 Here you will have to select if your application contains any ads.
 If it does, you have to make sure that ads comply with Google ads policy.
-Also, keep in mind that selecting **Yes** will show users that your application contains ads before they download the app.
+Also, keep in mind that selecting **Yes** will show users that your application contains ads.
 ![App Ads](./ads.png)

 ### Content Ratings

-In this section you will have to complete a short questionnaire about your application, after that your application will receive an official content ratings.
+In this section you will have to complete a short questionnaire about your application, after that your application will receive official content ratings.
 Ratings will be displayed on Google Play Store to help users identify if your app is suitable for them.
 ![Content Ratings](./content-ratings.png)

 ### Target Audience